Fadi987/neural_network/README.md

 cd py_nn
 ```

-Install the Python module with maturin
+Activate a Python virtual environment then install the Python module with maturin

 ```bash
 maturin develop --features "extension-module"
 ```

-For the maturin command to work, you have to be within a virtual python environment to begin with.
-The module `py_nn` will then be added to the environment.
+**_For the maturin command to work, you have to be within a virtual python environment to begin with._** The module `py_nn` will then be added to the virtual environment.

 ### Jupyter Notebook Demos